 Different Mean and Standard Deviations

-The mean describes where the centre of the normal distribution is.
+The mean describes where the center of the normal distribution is.

 Here is a graph showing three different normal distributions with the same standard deviation but different means.